Robin Roberts (newscaster): Personal life

 Roberts is Presbyterian and a practitioner of Transcendental Meditation.

 Roberts began a romantic relationship with massage therapist Amber Laign in 2005.
 Though friends and co-workers had known about her same-sex relationships, Roberts publicly acknowledged her sexual orientation for the first time in late December 2013.
 In 2015, she was named by Equality Forum as one of their 31 Icons of the 2015 LGBT History Month.
+In September 2023, Roberts and Laign married.

 On October 10, 2018, Roberts was selected as a mentor for Disney's #DreamBigPrincess campaign.

 Health

 In 2007, Roberts was diagnosed with an early form of breast cancer.
 She underwent surgery on August 3, and by January 2008 had completed eight chemotherapy treatments.

 In 2012, she was diagnosed with myelodysplastic syndrome (MDS), a disease of the bone marrow.
 Be the Match Registry, a nonprofit organization run by the National Marrow Donor Program, experienced an 1,800 percent spike in donors the day Roberts went public with her illness.
 She took a leave from GMA to get a bone marrow transplant, and went home in October 2012.
 She returned to GMA on February 20, 2013.
 Roberts received a 2012 Peabody Award for how she engaged the public about her disease.

 The Peabody citation credits her for "allowing her network to document and build a public service campaign around her battle with rare disease" and "inspir[ing] hundreds of potential bone marrow donors to register and heighten[ing] awareness of the need for even more donors."
 ESPN awarded its Arthur Ashe Courage Award to Roberts at the 2013 ESPYs, and the National Basketball Association awarded her the Sager Strong Award at its award ceremony on June 20, 2019.